boban-dj/arch-drive/README.md

 If you encounter any problems, feel free to report an [issue](https://bitbucket.org/sgtpep/arch-drive/issues).

+## FAQ

+### What is the default user/password on created system?

+The only user on system is root without a password.
+You could change it by running `passwd`, or create regular user, add it to sudoers and lock root user later with `passwd -l root`.

+### How to make USB drive the default boot option on Macs?

+Boot to OS X and open Terminal.
+Run `diskutil list`.
+Notice the disk number of your USB drive.
+Run `sudo bless --setBoot --device=/dev/disk1s1`, where `disk1` contains the correct number of your USB drive.

 ## License and copyright

 The project is released under the General Public License (GPL), version 3.